Control Limits are the Key to Control Charts

 Control limits are calculated from your data.
 They are often confused with specification limits which are provided by your customer.

-- Control limit calculations begin with the Center Line (the average or median of the data.)
+- First calculate your Center Line (the average or median of the data.)

 - Next calculate sigma.
-The formula for sigma depends on the type of data.
+The formula for sigma varies depending on the data.

-- From the center line, lines are drawn at ± 1 sigma,
+- From the center line, draw llines at ± 1 sigma,

 ± 2 sigma and ± 3 sigma.